danrs/python_uart_gps/README.md

 ===============

 Python library for using the Grove GPS module, or any UART GPS module using standaed NMEA strings.
+As a more fully featured alternative to this library, look into gpsd and python-gps.

 To install, execute the following commands: